-Celebrating National Infant Immunization Week (NIIW) as a part of National Immunization Awareness Month.
+Celebrating National Infant Immunization Week (NIIW) as a part of National Immunization Awareness Month in the last week in April.
 NIIW celebrates and promotes the benefits of immunizations, and improving the health of children two years old or younger.
-Local and state health departments, national immunization partners, healthcare professionals, community leaders from across the U.S. and CDC work together through NIIW to highlight the positive impact of vaccination on the lives of infants and children.
+Local and state health departments, national immunization partners, healthcare professionals, community leaders from across the U.S. and CDC work together through NIIW to highlight the importance of vaccination on the lives of infants and children.

 Immunization Achievements in the U.S.